TelegramBots/book/src/Migration-Guide-to-Version-19.x.md

 ## Stickers

 - All methods and types with animated, static and video sticker distinction were removed and replaced with a single set of sticker related methods per new Bot API updates: `AddAnimatedStickerToSetAsync`, `AddStaticStickerToSetAsync`, `AddVideoStickerToSetAsync`, etc. Remove the words `Static`, `Animated` and `Video` from sticker related methods in your code
-- Associated emojies and masks moved to a separate type `InputSticker`, use them there instead, consult the official Bot API docs for a more detailed information
+- Associated emojies and masks were moved to a separate type `InputSticker`, use them there instead, consult the official Bot API docs for a more detailed information

 ## .NET Core 3.1 removed as a separate target framework

-Since .NET Core 3.1 LTS status is not officialy supported we changed the target to `netstandard2.0` and `net6.0` instead.
+Since .NET Core 3.1 LTS status is not officialy supported anymore we changed the target to `netstandard2.0` and `net6.0` instead.
 If you're using .NET Core 3.1 or .NET 5 runtimes you need to use build for `netstandard2.0` instead.
 If you relied on `IAsyncEnumerable` implementation of poller you need to move to .NET 6 instead.

 ## Other changes